 "I—" Harry paused, seeming to struggle with something.
 "Why did you turn down the position?"

 The next breath Draco took stuck in his lungs.
 He could see what Harry was trying to do.
-The stupid ponce had never been good at hiding his intensions, and now was no different.
-But Draco's resolve was resolute.
-He wasn't going to fight with Harry.
+The ponce was less predictable than a broken clock.
+But he wasn't going to fight with Harry.
 He wasn't going to allow them to fall back into this pattern.
-He didn't trust himself enough to let himself get that close to Harry again.
+He didn't trust himself enough to let himself get that close to the other boy again.

 Draco shifted on his feet.
 "It's none of your business."

-Harry was obviously surprised by the lack of bite in Draco's response.
-But instead of placating him, it only seemed to make him angrier.
+Harry was obviously surprised by the lack of bite in Draco's response; he'd never been any good at hiding his emotions.
+But instead of placating him, Draco's only seemed to make him angrier.
 "You really couldn't stomach the idea of being on the same team as me, could you?
 The idea really repulses you so much that you'd give up Quidditch?"

 The reactive fire that sparked in Draco was pure instinct.
 Whenever he was attacked, his first instinct was to attack back, viciously and without remorse.
 Several venomous words skittered through Draco's mind, and it was an effort to keep them from flying off of his tongue.
 Gritting his teeth, he replied, "Those are your words, Potter, not mine.
 Don't act like they came from my mouth."